jalik/meteor-jalik-ufs/README.md

 });
 ```

-### Filtering uploads
+## Filtering uploads

 You can pass an `UploadFS.Filter` to a store to define restrictions on file uploads.
 Filter is tested before inserting a file in the collection and uses `Meteor.deny()`.
-If the file does not match the filter, it won't be inserted and so not be uploaded.
+If the file does not match the filter, it won't be inserted and will not be uploaded.

 ```js
 Meteor.photosStore = new UploadFS.store.Local({